Steps to help set you free from this lifestyle:

 Commit to taking these steps before you cave-in.
 It's my belief that you have control over this behavior/addiction and that with God's power you can avoid and prevent it.
 This activity and pattern is a choice and you don't have to make that choice.

 4. Finding freedom through counseling and support.
 Christian counseling and support can help you leave this lifestyle.
-Secular counselors may not encourage you to change as they may believe this behavior is acceptable.
+Secular counselors most likely will not encourage you to change as they may believe this behavior is acceptable.

 Support groups and resources for change are available at: